jbaird42/PythonFavRepo/README.md

 `pipenv run pytest`

-Optionally to view coverage run:
+You may then optionally run the following to view coverage:

 `pipenv run coverage run -m pytest`